 From Bob Dylan to Joni Mitchell: 21 of Leonard Cohen’s favourite songs of all time

 We’ve spent much our time in lockdown pawing through and bringing to life playlists composed by our favourite artists.
-While some are easier to find than others, finding a list of songs or artists that the mercurial poet-singer Leonard Cohen liked, let alone loved, was an incredibly difficult task.
+While some are easier to find than others, obtaining a list of songs or artists that the mercurial poet-singer Leonard Cohen has enjoyed, let alone loved, was a challenging task.

 Perhaps it was because such a straightforward question as: “What’s your favourite song/album/singer?” would only elicit a straight forward response, and that just wouldn’t do.
 Or perhaps Cohen was more concerned with reading than listening to his contemporaries.
 Either way, it’s meant that finding a list of Cohen’s favourite songs was nigh-on impossible.
 Until now.